bmc/spark-streaming-presentation-2015-09-10/README.md

 Rake will build `dist/index.html`, a [Reveal.js][] slide show.
 Just open the file in your browser, and away you go.

+# Installing the slide show

+If you want to install the slide show somewhere (e.g., a web server), copy the _entire_ `dist` directory (presumably renaming it).

+# Making PDFs

 To create PDF versions of the slides, open the HTML slides in Chrome or Chromium.
 Then, tack `?print-pdf` on the end of the URL, and print the result.
 See the Reveal.js documentation for details.